 What’s at stake during an insurance audit?
-What steps should your practice take if you’re audited?
-We answer all of your most pressing questions.
+What steps should your practice take if you receive an audit letter?
+We answer all of your most pressing questions about the process.

 If your practice submits claims to health insurance payors, you likely know that health insurance audits are not uncommon.
-Receiving an audit notification from a payor can be overwhelming and the daunting audit process itself can add to that overwhelmed feeling.
+Receiving an audit notification from a payor can be overwhelming.
+The daunting audit process itself can add to that overwhelmed feeling.
 Let’s discuss crucial information about health insurance audits and what steps your practice should take when undergoing one.

 How is an insurance audit initiated?

-An audit is most frequently initiated through an official letter, notifying the practitioner of the payor’s intent to conduct an audit.
+An insurance audit is most frequently initiated through an official letter notifying the practitioner of the payor’s intent to conduct an audit.
 This notification will often include a records request, which will allow the payor to review a sample of your records and other documentation.

-While protecting the confidentiality of patient information under HIPAA is extremely important, the provider agreement usually authorizes the release of patient records to health insurers.
+Protecting the confidentiality of patient information under HIPAA is extremely important.
+However, the provider agreement usually authorizes the release of patient records to health insurers.

 What is the insurance company looking for?